 Read PostgreSQL group by

-Postgresql add days to date column
+Example 7: Adding days to the date column

 Create the table named date_days.